softkave/fimidara-server-node/notes/damilope/working.md

 - remove page auth required from files and folders to allow public access to files and folders
 - select workspace from sidebar
 - better labeled node design
-- add sign in with Github
-- add OAuth sign in to main page
 - redesign main page
-- check that pointer after overlay is closed is working
-- downloading dot files removes the starting dot
-- test that a new user signing in with oauth works fine
 - don't count reused parts towards upload rate
 - provide a custom react upload component
 - provide a custom upload and download progress listener